 |Everyone is invited to attend the Young Authors' Festival on Saturday, Nov.
-14, 2015 from 8:30 a.m. to 12:30 p.m. at the University of Michigan-Dearborn Mardigian Library.
-Gary Schmidt is the special guest speaker.
-The event also includes breakout sessions for children to write, and for adults to learn tips for supporting their children's literacy development.|
+12, 2016 from 8:30 a.m. to 12:30 p.m. at the University of Michigan-Dearborn's Mardigian Library.
+Christopher Paul Curtis is the special guest speaker.
+The event also includes breakout sessions for children to develop their writing/reading skills and for adults to learn tips for supporting their children's literacy development.|

 For a map and directions to the University of Michigan-Dearborn, click here.

 Young Authors' Festival Writing Contest for Grades 3 - 5

 Christopher Paul Curtis's book, "Bud, Not Buddy", highlights the importance of family and helping others.
 We invite students to write a personal narrative, poem, or essay related to the importance of family.
 We also encourage students to write about personal family stories and memories.

 Awards are given to 1st, 2nd, and 3rd place winners for each of the grades along with one grand prize winner.
 Students who win awards will be invited to read their entries at the Nov.
 12th festival.